kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 disruption.
 Note that this problem already exists in the current gang scheduling implementation.
 A given gang may not proceed with binding if the `minCount` pods from it can't be scheduled.
-But the preemptions are currently triggerred immediately after choosing a place for individual pods.
+But the preemptions are currently triggered immediately after choosing a place for individual pods.
 So similarly as above, we may end up with completely unnecessary disruptions.

 We will address it with what we call `delayed preemption` mechanism as following: